Part 1: Use your SD-WAN data better

-Note: This is the first in a four-part series about how VMware Edge Network Intelligence, the new solution created from the integration of VMware SD-WAN™ by VeloCloud® and Nyansa Voyance, enables better insights for IT into client device experience and client behavior.
+Note: This is the first in a four-part series about how VMware Edge Network Intelligence™ provides AIOps in SD-WAN, enabling better insights for IT into client device experience and client behavior.

-Globally, VMware SD-WAN generates around 10 billion application flow records each day, traversing the SD-WAN network and collected by VMware SD-WAN Orchestrators.
+Globally VMware SD-WAN™, a service of VMware SASE™, generates around 10 billion application flow records each day, traversing the SD-WAN network and collected by VMware SASE Orchestrators.
 This data includes potentially valuable information on application performance throughout the entire network.
 In these flows, we can see each application, each device using that application, and the experience of those devices.

 This raw data can be explored and visualized, but not manually analyzed to glean actionable insights.
 With the magnitude of data coming into the system, that is not practical.
 Even if a single VMware SD-WAN customer manually explored this data, there’s only so much insight possible.
 Another advantage of this giant data set is that it encompasses traffic from many customers, from single users to international corporations, across all vertical markets.
 Data is coming from all over the world from different types of networks.
 An analytics platform can gain valuable insights by looking at that anonymized data and its context, analyzing it in an intelligent way to provide meaningful benefits.

 The VMware SD-WAN platform collects data from multiple vantage points.
 This allows the same application flow to be viewed from the perspective of the VMware SD-WAN Edge, the VMware SD-WAN Gateway, and/or the SD-WAN hub.
 With the right analytics, this data allows the system to identify faulty segments between the client LAN, the enterprise WAN, the Internet and the data center LAN.
 It’s another way of analyzing data in order to gain insights into network problems.

 Managing a complex SD-WAN infrastructure requires a new approach